 13. Global Collaboration and Infrastructure Initiatives

-Project Nexus: by BIS Links domestic real-time payment systems like India’s UPI, Malaysia’s DuitNow, and Europe’s SEPA.
+Project Nexus (BIS): Connects domestic real-time payment systems such as India’s UPI, Malaysia’s DuitNow, and Europe’s SEPA to enable seamless international transfers.

 Conclusion